-Since the conclusion of a 32-year civil conflict in 2009, the country’s economy has grown steadily.
-The island nation is one of just a few South-Asian countries to rate as High on the Human Development Index, and while extreme poverty remains low, disparities in income and access to basic services persist.
+Sri Lanka's economy has grown steadily from the conclusion of a 32-year civil conflict between government troops and the Liberation Tigers of Tamil Eelam in 2009.
+The island nation is one of a few South-Asian countries to rate as high on the Human Development Index, and while extreme poverty remains low, disparities in income and access to basic services persist.

 Manchula from our Sri Lanka team was introduced to this Pineapple Curry recipe by a colleague at a program partner.
 It was so delicious she decided to make her own version.

 Sri Lankans are generally warm and welcoming.
 If volunteers put in a little effort they are likely to find it easy to participate in the local community.
 Volunteers may receive invitations to visit people’s homes and attend functions, however, Sri Lankan domestic life tends to be quiet with less activity during the week.